clasqm/yabasiclibs/linuxmisc/README.md

 See the file *test.bas* for test routines that will show examples of how to use these routines.

+If you would rather cut and paste these subroutines into your own program rather than importing this rather large library, or create your own, smaller library with just the routines you need, be my guest (I *would* appreciate a note of acknowledgement in your code).
+But some subroutines require supporting routines that you will find at the end of this library.
+You will have to include those as well.

-It is safe to use this library and ONE of the others in this set concurrently,
+It is safe to use this library and ONE of the others in this set that provide dialogs concurrently,

 ----------

 ## Routines available:

-**NOTE:** All routines with the form *ConvertXXX$()*, *OpenXXX$()* or *OpeninXXX$()* will return an empty string if successful or a warning message if the required program is missing.
+**NOTE:** All routines with the form *ConvertXXX$()*, *OpenXXX$()* or *OpeninXXX$()*, and most others that use external commands, will return an empty string if successful or a warning message if the required program is missing.
 The warning message will only be displayed if you do something like:

     print OpeninTpp$("file.tpp")